Pathway to University Positions in Japan TEL+81-3-3263-3444, 3810 E-mailpostdoc-pathwayjsps.go.jp

 All fields of the humanities, social sciences and natural sciences.

 1 to 12 months

 (1) Be a citizen or permanent resident of the US, Canada, European Union countries, Switzerland, Norway or Russia.

 (2) Hold a doctorate at the time the Fellowship goes into effect, which must have been received within the past 6 years, or be enrolled in a doctoral course and be scheduled to receive a Ph.D. within 2 years.

-The host researcher must be a researcher who is employed full-time at a university or research institution as specified in Article 2 of the Procedure for the Handling of Grants-in-Aid for Scientific Research (Kakenhi), issued by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+The host researcher must, in principle, be a researcher who is employed full-time at a university or research institution as specified in Article 2 of the Procedure for the Handling of Grants-in-Aid for Scientific Research (Kakenhi), issued by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 (Jokyo, assistant professor, and Joshu, research assistant, are excluded.)
 However, there are cases when a researcher not employed in a full time position may be eligible.
 Such persons must be eligible to apply for a KAKENHI grant–in-aid and his/her affiliated institution must judge them able to implement the project and to provide an appropriate research environment (e.g., laboratory, equipment, personnel) for it.

 Term of Award